 Painted by Leonardo da Vinci, the billboard size wall painting is a Renaissance masterpiece.
 It shows the moment when Christ reveals that one of his apostles will betray him.
 You can see the varying psychological reactions.

-I’ve written a complete guide to everything you need to know about seeing The Last Supper -- what to expect, how to get tickets, and an analysis of the painting itself.
-Click here for practical information and must know tips on how to see Leonardo's The Last Supper.
+I’ve written a complete guide to visiting Leonardo’s The Last Supper.
+It tells you everything you need to know about seeing The Last Supper — what to expect, how to get tickets, and an analysis of the painting itself.

 8:30 PM: Dinner